 All of those comments are valid.
 But they are not reasons to not walk precincts.

-They’re actually reasons why you should be walking precincts and knocking doors.
+They’re actually reasons why candidates should be out on the street and knocking doors.

-Yes, this is a practice from years ago well before the Internet, email, Facebook, and text messaging.
+Yes, this candidates going door-to-door is a practice from years long before the Internet, email, Facebook, text messaging, and even Ring cameras.

 The best way to do that is to go to their doors, ring their doorbell, and introduce yourself.